NXP/eiq-model-zoo/tasks/vision/pose-estimation/README.md

 # Pose Estimation

-The goal of pose estimation is to detect the position and orientation of a person or object.
+The goal of pose estimation is to detect the position and orientation of a person, face, or object.
 In Human Pose Estimation, this is usually done with specific keypoints such as hands, head, legs, etc.

  ![pose estimation](./pose_demo.webp)